 2904 Washington Blvd., Marina del Rey, 310.822.2904

 Located between MacArthur Park and Downtown LA, this family-run property has been in business since 1947.
-Its sign boasts the tagline, “where you feel at home,” and given its proximity to area apartments, it has an almost residential feel.
-Rooms have been updated with large flat-screen TVs, and there are compact fridges and microwaves, too.
-Many guests become instant fans of the “goodie bags” provided upon check-in, which include snacks and bottled water.
+Its sign boasts the tagline, “where you feel at home,” and given its proximity to area apartments, the 10-unit building has an almost residential feel.
+Rooms have been updated with large flat screens and DirectTV, with more than 300 channels.
+There are compact fridges and microwaves, too.
 WiFi, local phone calls, and parking are all free.
-With advanced notice, the staff will even set aside spare golf clubs for guests to borrow.
-They also have a great reputation for assisting with directions, and even printing out maps and boarding passes.
+The staff has a great reputation for assisting with directions, and even printing out maps and boarding passes.

 285 Lucas Avenue, Los Angeles, 213.481.8181

 Built in 1965, this motor lodge maintains its hip retro feel, while still keeping up to date with modern amenities.
 All of the rooms are located on several floors around the perimeter of the pool, and are stylishly decorated with glamorous photos of Old Hollywood and rock and roll memorabilia.
 Ten have full kitchens, and function like studio apartments, and all include a microwave and fridge.
 Parking is only $5 per night, and the location is about as central as one can get.
 Even many locals mistakenly believe that hipster diner Swingers is connected to the hotel, but it’s actually independently owned.
 Still, it’s convenient for a super-cheap breakfast—whether that’s first thing in the morning or at 2 a.m.